TACC/Lmod/docs/source/015_writing_modules.rst

 is loaded for the first time **mode()** will return "load" and **OMP_NUM_THREADS** won't have a value.
 The **setenv** will set it to 1.
-If the TACC module is unloaded, the **mode()** will be "unload" so the if test will be false and therefore the **setenv** will not be reversed.
-If the user changes **OMP_NUM_THREADS** and reloads the TACC modulefile, their value won't changes because **os.getenv("OMP_NUM_THREADS")** will return a non-nil value, therefore the **setenv** command won't run.
-Now this may not be the best way to handle this.
-It might be better to set **OMP_NUM_THREADS** in a file that is sourced in /etc/profile.d/ and have all the important properties.
-Namely that there will be a default value that the user can change.
-However this example shows how to do something tricky in a modulefile.
+If the TACC module is unloaded, the **mode()** will be "unload" so the if test will be false and, as a result, the **setenv** will not be reversed.
+If the user changes **OMP_NUM_THREADS** and reloads the TACC modulefile, their value won't change because **os.getenv("OMP_NUM_THREADS")** will return a non-nil value, therefore the **setenv** command won't run.
+Now, this is one of many ways to set **OMP_NUM_THREADS**.
+Another way might be to set **OMP_NUM_THREADS** in a file that is sourced in /etc/profile.d/ which will also allow a default value which the user can change.
+However, this example shows how to do something tricky in a modulefile.

 Typically meta modules are a single file and not versioned.
 So the TACC modulefile can be found at */apps/modulefiles/TACC.lua*.
 There